Contractor Marketing Cost Los Angeles: Managed Website vs. Traditional Advertising

 How do the monthly costs compare across a typical twelve-month period?

-For an HVAC contractor currently spending $6,500 per month on traditional advertising in the Los Angeles market, transitioning to a managed website at $697 per month represents an immediate monthly savings of $5,803 — but with the understanding that organic lead volume will be lower in months one through six.
-The appropriate modeling approach is to calculate cumulative spend and cumulative leads across a twelve-month comparison, accounting for the ramp-up period of organic SEO.
-In the first three months, traditional advertising produces its full lead volume while the managed website is building foundational content and rankings — the managed website has not yet generated meaningful organic leads, but cumulative savings are already $17,409.
+For an HVAC contractor currently spending about $6,500 per month on traditional advertising in the Los Angeles market and targeting multiple Southern California markets, the Authority tier at $349 per month fits, with a one-time $2,497 setup noted separately.
+The monthly saving is the headline: once organic carries the load, monthly marketing cost drops from $6,500 to $349, a monthly saving near $6,150, with the understanding that organic lead volume will be lower in months one through six.
+The appropriate way to model this is across cumulative spend and cumulative leads over a twelve-month comparison, accounting for the ramp-up period of organic SEO.
+In the first three months, traditional advertising produces its full lead volume while the managed website is building foundational content and rankings, and the savings are already well over fifteen thousand dollars even before organic produces meaningful leads (illustrative).

 By months four through six, a well-managed website targeting lower-competition Inland Empire or Orange County keywords typically begins generating five to fifteen organic leads per month.
-These are additional leads — not replacements for all traditional advertising revenue, but meaningful contributions to pipeline.
-Traditional advertising produces the same leads it always has but at the same ongoing cost of $6,500 per month.
-By month six, the contractor running the managed website has saved $34,818 in cumulative spend versus traditional advertising while also generating thirty to ninety organic leads from the emerging organic rankings.
+These are additional leads, not replacements for all traditional advertising revenue, but meaningful contributions to pipeline.
+Most contractors keep a reduced paid budget running during this window rather than cutting it all at once.
+By month six, the contractor on the managed path has saved a substantial cumulative amount versus full traditional spend while also generating organic leads from the emerging rankings.

 By months seven through twelve, a well-executed managed website in accessible LA-region markets is typically generating fifteen to forty organic leads per month as rankings solidify and compound.
-Some contractors in this phase reduce their paid advertising to a maintenance level — perhaps $1,500 per month in Google Ads targeting high-commercial-intent emergency keywords that organic rankings haven’t fully captured yet — while relying on organic for the majority of their lead volume.
-The cumulative twelve-month savings versus full traditional advertising spending approaches $50,000 to $70,000 for a contractor who was previously spending $6,000 to $8,000 per month on traditional channels.
+Some contractors in this phase reduce paid advertising to a maintenance level, perhaps a modest monthly budget targeting high-commercial-intent emergency keywords that organic has not fully captured yet, while relying on organic for the majority of their lead volume.
+The illustrative cumulative twelve-month difference versus full traditional advertising spend commonly runs into the $50,000 to $70,000 range for a contractor who was previously spending $6,000 to $8,000 per month on traditional channels, with the one-time setup noted separately.

 What is the realistic payback period for a managed website investment in Los Angeles?